Linjingyu8888/Mysql_Exercises/README.md

 # Mysql_Exercises
-## SQL exercise with solutions for new beginers from leetcode.com
+## SQL exercises with solutions for new beginers from leetcode.com